Diocese of Alexandria in Louisiana: Sexual abuse

 A 2002 article by the Dallas Morning News revealed that in 1998 Bishop Jacobs received an allegation of fondling against John Andries, a priest in the civil parish of Natchitoches.
 Jacobs suspended Andries and removed him from his church parish.
-However, after Andries received counseling and testing, Jacobs returned him to the same parish.
+However, after Andries received counseling and testing, Jacobs returned him to the same church parish.
 Jacobs did not notify authorities about the accusation.
 In 2002, Andries was charged with abuse of a minor while sleeping at a family's house in Abbeville.
 The boy's family sued Jacobs and the diocese In May 2003, Andries pleaded guilty to charges of molestation of a juvenile and was sentenced to five years in prison, with three years suspended.
 He was laicized in 2007.

 The diocese in 2006 suspended Frederick Lyons, a retired priest, from ministry after receiving allegations from two individuals that he sexually abused them as minors.
 In November 2023, the Congregation for the Doctrine of Faith ordered Lyons to follow a life of prayer and penance and stripped him of the title of protonotary apostolic supernumerary.

-The diocese in March 2013 removed Jamie Medina-Cruz from his post at St. Mary's Assumption Church in Cottonport after he was arrested on charges of sexual misconduct with a minor.
+The diocese in March 2013 removed Jamie Medina-Cruz, a priest at St. Mary's Assumption Parish in Cottonport, after he was arrested on charges of sexual misconduct with a minor.
 Medina-Cruz was found dead in a motel room in Alexandria in June 2013.

 In February 2019, the diocese released the names of 27 diocesan clergy who were accused of committing sexual abuse.
 Two clergy on this list were convicted while three others gave financial settlements to their victims.
 Three more names were added to this list in June 2019.
 Theodore Lelieveld was added to the clergy list in September 2019 after sexual abuse allegations against him from the 1960s were deemed credible.

-In October 2024, the diocese announced that it was preparing to file for Chapter 11 bankruptcy protection as it continues to face several sexual abuse lawsuits.
-The diocese filed for Chapter 11 bankruptcy on October 31, 2025.